Stoxum/casinocoin-dev-portal/content/index.md

 `disconnect(): Promise<void>`

-Tells the CasinocoinAPI instance to disconnect from its casinocoind server.
+Tells the StoxumAPI instance to disconnect from its stoxumd server.

 ### Parameters